jano7/executor/README.md

 In the example above the key is a Trade ID.
 Tasks for a particular Trade ID are executed sequentially but they do not block tasks for other Trade IDs (unless the tasks are blocked by the underlying executor).

-Please note the Key needs to correctly implement `hashCode` and `equals` methods as the implementation relies on `HashMap`.
+Please note the Key needs to correctly implement `hashCode` and `equals` methods as the implementation stores the tasks in a `HashMap`.

 If you require an [Executor](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executor.html) you can use `KeySequentialExecutor` instead of `KeySequentialRunner` which accepts `Runnable` delegating its `hashCode` and